 Being laid off from a job or quitting a job that wasn’t a good fit can uproot your life.
-Even if you’re itching to get back to work, finding a well-paying job is tricky.
+Even if you’re itching to get back to work, finding a well-paying job can be tricky.
 It’s especially hard if you have less than an associate’s degree.
 Returning to school to earn a certificate or degree can increase your employment options and your salary.
-While it can be scary to enter a degree program without an income, there is financial aid for returning or adult students.
-If you can afford school with the help of your family and financial aid, the payoff can be well worth it.
+While it can be scary to enter a degree program without an income, there is financial aid for returning and adult students.
+If you can afford school with the help of your family and financial aid, the payoff may be well worth it.

 Will going to school help me find a well-paying job upon graduation?

 Returning to school now could very well increase your future job prospects.
 The following chart illustrates job availability and average annual income in the United States as of May 2013.

 |High school diploma||51,519,730||$35,580|

 |Postsecondary nondegree award or certificate||7,874,230||$35,120|

 Some states are more receptive to employees with less than a high school education, including Nevada, Hawaii, South Dakota, and Florida.
 However, the average annual salary in each of these states only ranges from $19,000 to $24,000.
 A single adult in Carson City, Nevada can get by on just under $21,000 annually, but a family of four may need up to $75,000.
 Consider calculating the living wage for your area here.
 Determine what type of salary would be best for you and your family and then consider degree or certificate programs based on your findings.
 Remember, the higher degree you hope to achieve, the longer you must stay in school.

 How can I afford school if I am unemployed?